 President and CEO, New-York Historical Society

-In recent years, Dr. Mirrer has been honored with the Woman of Distinction Medal, League of Women Voters, 2007; Dean’s Medal, CUNY Honors College, 2005; Education and Student Advocacy Award, Hostos Community College, 2005; President’s Medal, CUNY Graduate Center, 2004; Leadership Award, Asian-American Research Institution, 2003; New York Post’s “50 Most Influential Women in New York,” 2003; Citation of Honor, Queens Borough President’s Office, 2001; Women Making History Award, Queensborough Community College, 2001; and the YWCA “Women Achievers” Award, 2000.
-In 2007 she was made an Honorary Fellow of Wolfson College, Cambridge.
+In recent years, Dr. Mirrer has been honored with the Officer's Cross in the Order of Civil Merit, Spanish Crown, 2017; Beacon Award, The Trustees' Council of Penn Women, 2017; Medal of Merit, Saint Nicholas Society of the City of New York, 2016; Doctor of Letters, Honoris Causa, Marymount College, 2016; Chinatown Partnership Historic Trailblazer Award, 2013; Woman of Distinction Medal, League of Women Voters, 2007; Honorary Fellow of Wolfson College, Cambridge University, 2007; Dean’s Medal, CUNY Honors College, 2005; Education and Student Advocacy Award, Hostos Community College, 2005; President’s Medal, CUNY Graduate Center, 2004; Leadership Award, Asian-American Research Institution, 2003; New York Post’s “50 Most Influential Women in New York,” 2003; Citation of Honor, Queens Borough President’s Office, 2001; Women Making History Award, Queensborough Community College, 2001; and the YWCA “Women Achievers” Award, 2000.
+In 2017, she became a Member of the Council on Foreign Relations.